segmentio/segment-docs/src/connections/destinations/catalog/journy-io/index.md

 });
 ```

-Segment sends Group calls to journy.io as a create or update of an account.
-If a `userId` is set, the user will be linked to the account.
+Segment sends Group calls to journy.io where they create a new, or update existing accounts.
+If a `userId` is set, the user is linked to the account.